NOAA-EMC/GSI-utils/README.md

 # GSI-Utils
 GSI Utility Tools

-These are GSI utilities for various functions
+These are GSI utilities for various functions.

+For installation instruction see [here](./INSTALL.md)